hsynercn/nixie-clock/README.md

 I soldered a [555 timer power supply](https://www.ledsales.com.au/pdf/555_kit.pdf) from basic components.
 I couldn't find exact parts from local sources and bought 2-3 different inductors, at some point the circuit reached max 180V.
 First supply board worked for a long time until I shorted it accidently, made a second board with spare parts and added a static cooler to the MOSFET.

-This is a design choice, you can make one from basic parts or purchase a card from some vendor.
+This is a personal design choice, you can make one from basic parts or purchase a card from some vendor.
 If you are concerned about voltage range or you don't have abundant time and patience I recommend buying one.

 First supply board with extra symbol tubes

 ![image](https://user-images.githubusercontent.com/28985966/126798058-14f500a7-ee8d-49b4-8724-e4e36494da7a.png)

+9V IN -> 170V OUT

 ![image](https://user-images.githubusercontent.com/28985966/126801428-0ff7941b-40e3-44da-b27a-6de26ce5b278.png)